 Reach out to the other parents in your children’s classes and see if you can set up socially distanced homework clubs to allow kids to get out of the house if learning goes remote again.
-That will enable them to be with their friends, while still focusing on schoolwork.
+That will enable them to be with their friends while still focusing on schoolwork.
 Parents can switch houses so that everyone gets some time alone to work or relax.
 Consider hiring a tutor to help the kids with their homework.
-Or find programs to engage them in other activities or projects they otherwise may not have an opportunity to explore while they’re at home.
+Or find programs to engage them in other activities or projects they otherwise may not have an opportunity to explore while at home.

 3. Break Up the Day

 Kids at school get breaks between classes, so if remote learning goes into effect again, it’s good to plan for this at home, too.
-Use a timer to keep track of how much time your kids are spending “in class” and when they can take a break.
-Try to maintain as regular a schedule as you can, as if they were at school.
+Use a timer to track how much time your kids spend “in class” and when they can take a break.
+Try to maintain as regular a schedule as possible, as if they were at school.
 Have them get up and get dressed first thing in the morning and be there to help with homework at night.

 Communicate and Compromise!